seanwookahhoong/CMAS-project-for-rehibilitation/Progress.md

 ## Engineering rehibilitation meeting
-We met during the first week and we were discussing about how we could combine our ideas together here are the sildes we presented to our lecturers he said that there needs to be research to back up our data and that there also needs to have more detailed
+We met during the first week and we were discussing about how we could combine our ideas together here are the sildes we presented to our lecturers he said that there needs to be 1-2 research papers to back up our data.
+Al
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc2MzEyOTA4Nyw0MTI0NzcwMjgsNjU3ND
+eyJoaXN0b3J5IjpbMjQ1MzIzMDU1LDQxMjQ3NzAyOCw2NTc0OD
-g1MTYwLC0xMjgzMDg5NzU1LC0xMjIwMTY0Nzg5LDQ3MjMzMTM1
+UxNjAsLTEyODMwODk3NTUsLTEyMjAxNjQ3ODksNDcyMzMxMzU1
-NSw5NDA2MzkzMjksMTMyNjUwMTc1NCwtMTY2OTMyMzQwNywtND
+LDk0MDYzOTMyOSwxMzI2NTAxNzU0LC0xNjY5MzIzNDA3LC00ND
-Q4MjU0MDQ3LC05NzkyMjI1NzcsLTg4MzY0MDEsLTE0NzE3MDAy
+gyNTQwNDcsLTk3OTIyMjU3NywtODgzNjQwMSwtMTQ3MTcwMDI1
-NTUsLTY1ODY0OTU1MiwtMjAwNTY3NTM4MSwtMTk0ODU2ODI0OC
+NSwtNjU4NjQ5NTUyLC0yMDA1Njc1MzgxLC0xOTQ4NTY4MjQ4LD
-w0NjM5NzQ0LDU3NDkzMTU0Miw1NzE4MTUzNzddfQ==
+Q2Mzk3NDQsNTc0OTMxNTQyLDU3MTgxNTM3N119
 -->